HomerReid/meep_adjoint/docs/tutorial/index.rst

 keep track of all data and state needed to track the progress of a computational session.

-The :class:`OptimizationProblem<OptimizationProblem>` constructor accepts a large number of required and optional input arguments, whose setup will typically occupy a straightforward but somewhat lengthy chunk of your driver script.
-You will find documentation for the full set of arguments in the :ref:`API reference </API/HighLevel>`, but in most cases you'll probably be able simply to copy the initialization code from :mod:`router.py` or one of the other :doc:`worked examples <example_gallery/index>` and modify as appropriate for your problem.
+The :class:`OptimizationProblem<meep_adjoint.OptimizationProblem>` constructor accepts a large number of required and optional input arguments, whose setup will typically occupy a straightforward but somewhat lengthy chunk of your driver script.
+You will find documentation for the full set of arguments in the :ref:`API reference </API/HighLevel>`, but in most cases you'll probably be able simply to copy the initialization code from :mod:`router.py` or one of the other :ref:`worked examples <example_gallery/index>` and modify as appropriate for your problem.
-Roughly speaking, the inputs needed to instantiate an :class:`OptimizationProblem` may be grouped into three categories:
+Roughly speaking, the inputs needed to instantiate an :class:`OptimizationProblem<meep_adjoint.OptimizationProblem>` may be grouped into three categories:

     * parameters describing the underlying FDTD simulation geometry